 About Providence Immediate Care

-Providence Immediate Care in Seaside, OR located at 725 S Wahanna Rd., .
+Providence Immediate Care is an urgent care center in Seaside, OR located at 725 S Wahanna Rd., .
 The hours of operation for this clinic are not known, however most walk-in clinics are open daily and for extended hours.
-Providence Immediate Care appears to be individually owned and operated and not part of a larger network of clinics.
+Providence Immediate Care appears to be individually owned and operated and not part of a larger network of urgent care clinics.
 There are, however, 2 walk-in clinics within 20 miles of Seaside in cities including Astoria and Manzanita.